dewens12/js-auth/API.md

 <a name="AirMapAuth+getUserId"></a>

 ### airMapAuth.getUserId() ⇒ <code>string</code>
-Retreives a user's id when authenticated.
+Retrieves a user's id when authenticated.
 If no auth token exists or if it's invalid, the return value will be null.
  This method can be used to retrieve the user's AirMap Id for calls to other AirMap APIs like the Pilot API, which returns a Pilot's profile.

 **Kind**: instance method of [<code>AirMapAuth</code>](#AirMapAuth)